Monitoring the COVID-19 Pandemic in New Orleans and Louisiana

 Note: Cases are assigned to a person’s parish of residence regardless of where they seek care.

-While Orleans Parish has steadily remained the epicenter of the state’s outbreak, other parishes have also gained national attention for their high infection and death rates.
-On April 10th, St. John the Baptist Parish had one-sixth the number of deaths as Orleans Parish but one-and-a-half times the rate of deaths per 100,000 residents.
+While Orleans Parish was initially the epicenter of the state’s outbreak, COVID is now present in every parish in Louisiana.
+Early on, St. John the Baptist Parish’s high infection and death rate gained national attention.
+On April 10th, St. John had one-sixth the number of deaths as Orleans Parish but one-and-a-half times the rate of deaths per 100,000 residents.
 This is because the population of St. John parish is much smaller, so the number COVID-19 cases proportional to the population ranked amongst the highest in the country.
+As of June 15th, nearly half of the deaths in St. John were attributable to outbreaks in two nursing homes.

 Confirmed cases in parishes with most cases in the state